 The company covers 20 million people worldwide and counts 175,000 businesses in the US among its customers (including a third of the Fortune 500).
 In 2014, the group's disability business alone helped more than 230,000 people return to work.

 The US market contributes about two-thirds of annual revenues.
-Unum runs four primary operating centers and about 35 sales offices scattered across the US market.
+Unum runs four primary operating centers (in Tennessee, Maine, Massachusetts, and South Carolina) and about 35 sales offices scattered across the US market.
 Its Unum Limited office is the headquarters for the smaller Unum UK operations.

 The company strives to maintain close relationships with its sales force, as well as with its independent agents and brokers, as it relies on these representatives to market its products to employers.

 Unum advertises through print media (in such publications as Bloomberg Businessweek, The New Yorker, Forbes, and HR Magazine) and through online videos on sites such as CNBC.com, WebMD, and Hulu.

 While its overall revenue growth has been slow as of late -- which Unum primarily attributes to economic impacts on US employment levels -- the company believes its strategic restructuring measures will provide for an increase in future sales levels.
 In 2014, revenue rose a marginal 1.5% to $10.5 billion on premium growth in all business segments.
 Increased sales and premium rate increases helped promote growth; realized investment gains also rose but were partially offset by a decline in net investment income.

 Net income has fluctuated over the past few years, including taking a major dip in 2011.
 In 2014 it fell 52% to $413 million as commissions and other expenses increased.
 Cash flow from operations increased 19% to $1.2 billion due to lower cash used in receivables and income tax, as well as an increase of cash coming in from insurance reserves and liabilities.